Sang0202/cifar_flower/README.md

 ### 2. Create a Docker Network

-Create a Docker network to allow communication between the server and clients:
+Create a Docker network to allow communication between the server and clients.
+This is an bridge network that lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
+It only apply to containers running on the same Docker daemon host.

 ```bash
 docker network create flower_network